Malaysia on a Budget – One Month for less than 550USD (Brunei Included)

 Hitchhiking

 Another mode of transportation that is especially popular among backpackers in Malaysia is hitchhiking.
-Since Malaysia is considered a safe travel destination, it is quite possible to find nice drivers who will give you a ride.
+Since Malaysia is considered a safe travel destination, finding friendly drivers who will give you a ride is possible.
 You can also find helpful info about traveling by hitchhiking in Malaysia at HitchWiki.

-Traveling by hitchhiking not only saves you some money, but it also allows you to get in touch with locals.
+Traveling by hitchhiking not only saves you some money but also allows you to get in touch with locals.

 The most affordable time to travel in Malaysia